 11. Share results

 When the science test score results came in, this group of students, that I was initially not sure I could reach and motivate, had topped our school’s highest score for science.
 The exposure to the new and engaging science vocabulary and short application questions that JogNog provided had really paid off!
-My experiment in using gamification to motivate my hardest-to-reach students redirected my impossible class to one of my best class ever.
+My experiment in using gamification to motivate my hardest-to-reach students redirected my impossible class to one of my best classes ever.
 A great final semester before I retired.